 About the author:

-Crystal Au-Yeung, Legal Manager, Litigation, Oldham Li & Nie
+Crystal Au-Yeung, Consultant, Litigation, Oldham Li & Nie

 Crystal is a Hong Kong, UK and BVI qualified litigator with over 10 years’ experience.
 She is equally experienced in both onshore and offshore matters, ranging from cross-border commercial/shareholders disputes, trust disputes, insolvency, restructuring, and the enforcement of debts.
 Crystal counsels on potential disputes, mitigation litigation risks, and corporate governance issues, and is able to provide inclusive and integrated advice on the onshore and offshore aspects of each matter.
 Trilingual in Cantonese, Mandarin and English, Crystal advises clients in mainland China, Hong Kong, Macau, and Taiwan.